ashishu007/ashishu007.github.io/blog/_posts/2020-06-22-Data-to-Text-Generation.md

 - For a detailed review of the field, I would recommed reading this [survey paper](https://www.jair.org/index.php/jair/article/download/11173/26378/).
 - [Here](https://aclweb.org/aclwiki/Data_sets_for_NLG) you can find a list of **public datasets** available for D2T NLG.
 - Have a look at the **ACL's Special Interest Group on Natural Language Generation** - [ACL SIGGEN](https://aclweb.org/aclwiki/SIGGEN).
-- Would recommend to follow [Prof. Ehud Reiter's Blog](https://ehudreiter.com/blog-index/), he write many blogs on the issues of NLG and ML research.
+- Would recommend to follow [Prof. Ehud Reiter's Blog](https://ehudreiter.com/blog-index/), he writes a lot on the issues of NLG (alsow w/ ML/DL) research.

 <!-- ## References
 <a name="myfootnote1">[1]</a> Albert Gatt and Emiel Krahmer.
 2018.
 [Survey of the state of the art in natural language generation: core tasks, applications and evaluation](https://www.jair.org/index.php/jair/article/download/11173/26378/).
 J. Artif.
 Int.
 Res.
 61, 1 (January 2018), 65–170.